Ackee-Blockchain/trident/documentation/docs/trident-api-macro/trident-types/fuzz-transactions.md

 # FuzzTransactions

-`FuzzTransactions` is an enum that contains `all the transactions that can be selected for random selection sequence`, if default callback is used.
+`FuzzTransactions` is an enum that contains `all the transactions that can be used for random selection sequence`, if default callback is used.

 By default, Trident generates the enum based on the program's idl, i.e. for each instruction Trident generates a transaction which contains the instruction.